morrislenny/track1-turtles/outline/TURTLE.md

 (right 45)           ;; :trinity turns 45 degrees clockwise when only :trinity is there (right :neo 90)      ;; :neo turns 90 degrees clockwise

-(left 30)            ;; :trinity turns 30 degrees counterclockwisewhen only  :trinity is there (left :neo 135)      ;; :neo turns 135 degrees counterclockwise
+(left 30)            ;; :trinity turns 30 degrees counterclockwise when only  :trinity is there (left :neo 135)      ;; :neo turns 135 degrees counterclockwise

 (undo)               ;; :trinity's last line will be removed when only :trinity is there